luisasstrassburger/Proyecto_Final/Planeación.md

 ## Bibliografía

+ - Turner, Carl W., Merrill Zavod, and William Yurcik.
+"Factors that affect the perception of security and privacy of e-commerce web sites."
+Fourth International Conference   on Electronic Commerce Research, Dallas TX.
+2001.
  - Anil Gurung Manjeri K Raja, (2016),"Online privacy and security concerns of consumers", Information & Computer Security, Vol. 24 Iss 4 pp.
  - Elena Zhevela, (2011), “Privacy in Social Networks: A Survey”, Department of